rgmorales/kubernetes-the-hard-way-on-lxd/docs/03-compute-resources.md

 done
 ```

-Now, start all containers:
+Now, restart all containers:
 ```
-lxc start --all
+lxc restart --all
 ```

 Now list all the containers and check for the network configurations: